My website is currently in development. It may take a little time between activations.

 Icom - IC-2730A x2

-My main radios for POTA are my IC-7100s these days.
+My main radios for POTA are my IC-7100 and IC-705s these days.
 I activated for well over a year with my IC-7300 which is a fine radio although the IC-7100 became my main rig for POTA due to the ease of mounting one in my vehicle full time.
 Another plus is having 2m and 70cm available for the band openings.
+I have also added the IC-705 to the mix and have been running it almost solely since Dayton Hamvention 2024.
+This has mainly been due to the addition of a newer F-150 to the stable that I have not mounted a radio in as yet.
+I have found the IC-705 paired with the Xeigu XPA-125B has been a great addition to my radio array.

 Headset: